Syncher-source/WrPuppetsAct2/README.md

 ![trackers](https://github.com/Syncher-source/WrPuppets/blob/main/README_images/trackers.png)

+currently on 3 trackers, one for hips and one for each feet/ankle are supported

 ## Download an avatar and run WrPuppets
 Click on the following image to see a video showing how to download and configure an avatar in wrpuppets, you should set a random unique number between 1 and 1023 as an id (click to play):